LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 ## Quick start

 ### My first scenario
-To lauch a collaborative round, you need to generate scenario and run it, though a Scenario object.
+To launch a collaborative round, you need to generate scenario and run it, though a Scenario object.

 There are 2 mandatory parameters for a collaborative run: `partners_count` and `amounts_per_partner`.
-For instance, you could want to see what is happending with 3 partners, the first with 20% of the total dataset, the second 50% and the third 30% (for a total of 100%).
+For instance, you could want to see what is happening with 3 partners, the first with 20% of the total dataset, the second 50% and the third 30% (for a total of 100%).
 Here is an example of how you should do it:
 ```python
 from subtest.scenario import Scenario